arcaderepairman/simple-sinatra/ansible/README.md

 This folder contains the Anisble Infrastructure Code to configure the sinatra servers.
 There are a few roles :

+  sinatra.yml contains all the roles and variables require to run the code.  to run this playbook :

+    ansible

   aws-cfn-bootstrap :
     Installs cfn-init and friends on the CentOS AMI that I am using... it installs from a tarball rather than from an rpm... because the rpm is broken.. well at least for CentOS.